palfrey/moolah/Readme.md

 [![Build Status](https://travis-ci.org/palfrey/moolah.svg?branch=master)](https://travis-ci.org/palfrey/moolah)

-Moolah is a tool for converting money in your non-default currency in your [Splitwise](https://splitwise.com/) account into your default currency
+Moolah is a tool for converting money in your non-default currency in your [Splitwise](https://splitwise.com/) account into your default currency, using the rates for that day from [fixer.io](http://fixer.io/).

 Local Setup
 -----------